Recovery From Alcoholism

 I Relapsed.
 Is My Recovery Over?

 Most people in recovery will relapse at least once.
-Although it may seem counterintuitive, relapse is actually a normal part of recovery.
+Although it may seem counterintuitive, relapse is a normal part of recovery.
 If you start drinking again, you shouldn’t lose all hope.
-A relapse is a set-back, but it’s also an opportunity to learn, try again, and succeed.
+A relapse is a setback, but it’s also an opportunity to learn, try again, and succeed.
 It’s important to examine the process of relapse to learn from it.
 Remember, picking up the drink or the drug is the end of the relapse- the thinking behind the action occurs first.

 A small relapse with one or two drinks doesn’t have to become a full-scale relapse with several nights of binge drinking.
 If you relapse during recovery, do not give up.
-Instead, discard the alcohol, admit your relapse to your friends, your support group, and your counselor, and start the next day determined to keep moving forward.
+Instead, discard the alcohol, admit your relapse to your friends, support group, and counselor.
+Start the next day determined to keep moving forward.

 If you or your loved one is struggling with alcohol addiction, there are treatment centers throughout the country where help is available.
-Please contact a dedicated treatment professional today to get answers to your questions about rehab and recovery.
+Contact a treatment provider today to get answers to your questions about rehab and recovery.